sbalayan1/vending_machine/README.md

 **About:** This is a Vending Machine CLI application using only Ruby.

 **Instructions:**
-1. In your terminal, run the following commands first to setup, create and seed the database
+**1. In your terminal, run the following commands first to setup, create and seed the database**
  - bundle install
  - rake db:migrate
  - rake db:seed

-2. In your terminal, run rspec to test that the models were created properly.
-3. In your terminal, run the following commands to start and exit the application
+**2. In your terminal, run the following commands to start and exit the application**
  - Start: ruby bin/run.rb
  - Exit: ctrl + c (note you will have to use this to exit the application if at any point you get stuck and there is no exit selection)

-4. If you would like a quick way to view the Till without going through the CLI,
-- run rake console then Till.all in your terminal.
+**3. If you would like a quick way to view the Till without going through the CLI, run rake console then Till.all in your terminal.**
 - This should open up a console where you can view the Till table.
 - The changes after a purchase is made should be reflected here.
 - After you are finished reviewing, type exit to leave the console.

+**4. In your terminal, run rspec to test that the models were created properly.**

 **Core Features:**
 - Login/Sign Up